paramesh-md/APC-524_PeridynamicModel_CCM/README.md

 'nox -s docs'

-A description of the funcstion can be found in _build/html/index.html.
+HTML documentation can be found in _build/html/index.html.